opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ![New Api Key](https://s3-ap-southeast-1.amazonaws.com/misc.form.gov.sg/new-api-key.png)

-We need your **SID** and **secret** for FormSG.
+You will need to pass us your **SID** and **secret**.
 Please keep these safe.
-Remember to save the **secret** somewhere before you click on **Done**.
-Or else you will not be able to view your **secret key** again and you will have to recreate a new API key.
+Remember to save the **secret** somewhere before you click on **Done**!
+Or else you will not be able to view your **secret** again and will have to recreate a new API key.

-![SID and Secret key](https://s3-ap-southeast-1.amazonaws.com/misc.form.gov.sg/secret-key-twilio.png)
+![SID and Secret key](https://s3-ap-southeast-1.amazonaws.com/misc.form.gov.sg/secret-key-twilio.png) 📌 Items 2 and 3: We will need your API Key SID and Secret from this step.

-**3. Buy a phone number**
+#### Buy a phone number

-**Upgrade your trial account to buy a number:** If you are using a trial account and did not put a corporate credit card on file then this is as far as you can go.
-You need to complete the upgrade process to buy a new number.
+You need to purchase a phone number to start sending SMSes.

-You can use a US number and mask the number with an [alphanumeric sender ID](https://support.twilio.com/hc/en-us/articles/223181348-Getting-Started-with-Alphanumeric-Sender-ID-for-Twilio-Programmable-SMS/).
-A Singapore number is only needed for 2-way SMS.
-Postman will support 1-way SMS at the start.
+We recommend buying a US number ($1 a month) and masking the number with an [alphanumeric sender ID](https://support.twilio.com/hc/en-us/articles/223181348-Getting-Started-with-Alphanumeric-Sender-ID-for-Twilio-Programmable-SMS/).
+A Singapore phone number is $75 per month but a Singapore number is not required to send Singapore SMSes.

-You need to purchase a phone number to start sending SMS in FormSG.

-A Singapore phone number is $75 per month.
-We recommend that you buy a US phone number which is $1 per month if you are not doing 2-way messaging.
-SMS cost depends on the country code of the phone number.
-Please take note that a US phone number might cost more to send SMS.

 Click on the button with 3 dots on the left side menu and then click on **Phone Numbers**